-- 1.14.4 Definition of Employee Categories - a) FULL TIME EMPLOYEE is a regular employee who works at least 40 hours per week throughout the year. - b) PART TIME EMPLOYEE is a regular employee who works less than 40 hours per week throughout the year. - c) TEMPORARY EMPLOYEE is an employee in a full or part time position which is not likely to require the services of an incumbent on a year-round basis.
-Seasonal employees and employees hired for a specific project on a short-term basis are considered temporary employees. - d) REGULAR EMPLOYEE is an employee who has completed his/her 90-Day Assessment Period. - e) EXEMPT EMPLOYEE is a salaried employee who is employed in an executive, administrative, or professional capacity, and is not generally entitled to overtime pay if she/he meets the following criteria: - 1) Executive--primary duty is to manage a department; - 2) Administrative--primary duty is office or non-manual work directly related to management policies, or directly assisting an executive; and - 3) Professional--primary duty requires advanced knowledge acquired by specialized study, work is intellectual and the result is not standardized. - f) NON-EXEMPT EMPLOYEE is an employee, whether paid a salary or hourly wage, whose primary duty is not executive, administrative, or professional in nature.
-A non-exempt employee is entitled to overtime pay under certain conditions. - 1.14.5 90-Day Assessment Period
+- a) BENEFITS-ELIGIBLE EMPLOYEE is an employee who works 20 hours or more on a regular basis throughout the year. - b) NON-BENEFITS-ELIGIBLE EMPLOYEE is an employee who works fewer than 20 hours per week throughout the year.

+- c) TEMPORARY EMPLOYEE is an employee who works a schedule of hours on a short-term basis. - d) SEASONAL EMPLOYEE is an employee who works temporarily during a specific season. - e) EXEMPT EMPLOYEE is an individual who is paid on a salary basis at a rate not less than \$455 per week and is employed as a bona fide executive, administrative, or professional employee, and is not entitled to overtime compensation under the federal Fair Labor Standards Act or state law if she/he meets the following criteria: - 1) Executive primary duty is to manage a department; - 2) Administrative primary duty is office or non-manual work directly related to management policies, or directly assisting an executive: or - 3) Professional primary duty requires advanced knowledge acquired by specialized study, work is intellectual and the result is not standardized. - f) NON-EXEMPT EMPLOYEE is an employee, whether paid a salary or hourly wage, whose primary duty is not executive, administrative, or professional in nature.
+A non-exempt employee is entitled to overtime pay under certain conditions.